Accelerated Information Gradient flow: Discrete-time algorithms for AIG flows

 \section{Discrete-time algorithms for AIG flows}

-In this section, we present the discrete-time particle implementation of \eqref{equ:w_aig} based on \eqref{equ:w_aig_p}.
+In this section, we present the discrete-time particle implementation of the flow \eqref{equ:w_aig} based on the particle W-AIG flow \eqref{equ:w_aig_p}.
 Similar discrete-time algorithms of \eqref{equ:kw_aig} and \eqref{equ:s_aig} are provided in the supplementary material.
 Here we mainly introduce a kernel bandwidth selection method and an adaptive restart technique to deal with difficulties in numerical implementations.

 A typical choice of $E(\rho)$ for sampling is the KL divergence

 where the target density $\rho^*(x)\propto \exp(-f(x))$ and $Z=\int \exp(-f(x))dx$.
 Then, \eqref{equ:w_aig_p} is equivalent to

 Consider a particle system $\{X_0^i\}_{i=1}^N$ and let $V_0^i=0$.
 In $k$-th iteration, the update rule follows